 Firstly, your immune system might go into overdrive when you drink too much alcohol.
 That’s because alcohol suppresses your immune system no matter what.
 When you drink too much of it, the pro-inflammatory cytokine levels within your body spike.

 Without getting too technical, this spike starts an inflammatory response throughout your body’s immune system.
-It may intensify hangover symptoms like headaches or elevated body temperature.
+It may intensify hangover symptoms like headaches, migraines, or elevated body temperature.

 This immune response could kick the fever response into overdrive by accident in very rare cases.
 However, most people who feel fever-like during a hangover don't feel an actual fever.
 Once more, if you experience intensely elevated body temperature or think you are experiencing a major fever, contact a medical professional if it doesn’t subside in a couple of hours.